 For me, talk therapy with really good therapists who were respectful and empathetic has helped in some important ways.
 Often a key part of trauma healing can come from experiencing respectful human connection, free of dismissiveness, domination, or coercion.

-One core element in my trauma healing has been Trauma Center Trauma Sensitive Yoga (TCTSY), developed by David Emerson and Bessel van der Kolk at the Trauma Center in Boston.
+One core element in my trauma healing has been Trauma Center Trauma Sensitive Yoga (TCTSY), developed by David Emerson with Bessel van der Kolk, at the Trauma Center in Boston.
 This is also one of the approaches that I use in working with other people who have trauma.